Elaboration (3) ACLHIU087

 7-10 History - Year 7

-Explanation and Communication Content descriptions with elaborations: Use a range of communication forms (oral, graphic, written) and digital technologies (ACHHS214) creating an audiovisual presentation, using ICT, to recreate and show the specific features …
+Explanation and Communication Content descriptions with elaborations: Use a range of communication forms (oral, graphic, written) and digital technologies (ACHHS214) creating an audiovisual presentation, using ICT, to recreate and show the specific …

 7-10 History - Year 7 | Informed and safe use of information and devices | Dimensions | Curriculum connections | Resources